NeuralSec/NeuralSec.github.io/_pages/about.md

 # **News**
 **[May.
-2024]** Our paper addressing curse of dimensionality in randomized smoothing via double sampling smoothing noises from exponential family distributions is accepted to ICML'24.\
+2024]** Our paper improving double sampling smoothing for addressing curse of dimensionality in randomized smoothing is accepted to ICML'24.\
 **[Apr.
 2024]** I will serve as a TPC member for NDSS'25.\
 **[Mar.
 2024]** Two papers are accepted to IEEE SP'24 workshop and TDSC, respectively.\
 **[Dec.
 2023]** Our paper in reinforcement adversarial attack against video recognition is accepted to AAAI'24.\